-- Programme from oxyrhynchus, where they commence with an invocation to good fortune and some form of display or shout of victory, so the use of ἀγαθῆ τύχη 'For good fortune' at the start of a programme was customary in pre-Christian times, when Tyche was thought to be a goddess of fortune of the city, possibly because the activities were dangerous or involved betting, and the tradition has continued later in Christian times but the victory was separated from the procession.
+- This table is showing the papyri related to the circus Programme from oxyrhynchus, where they commence with an invocation to good fortune and some form of display or shout of victory, so the use of ἀγαθῆ τύχη 'For good fortune' at the start of a programme was customary in pre-Christian times, when Tyche was thought to be a goddess of fortune of the city, possibly because the activities were dangerous or involved betting, and the tradition has continued later in Christian times but the victory was separated from the procession.
 Also there was a procession taking place before the first event.
 The procession was typical opening elements of ludi circenses.
-(2) - The first part of the programme was followed by chariot races or that there were no chariot races and only other entertainments. - These circus programmes from Oxyrhynchus included six races interspersed with other spectacles: an animalhunt 'dogs and gazelle', singing rope-dancers, mimes, and a group of athlete ξυστός.
-(1) Venations might be presented between chariot races (2) some kind of ceremony involving Victories opened the games(3) and may be the statues of Victories were carried and placed at the finishing line.
-The programme on this sixth century race day shows without any doubts how the circus in Egypt was influenced by the circuses of Rome and Constantinople.
-(4) The performances are similar to the performances at Constantinople.
-(5)
+(20) - The first part of the programme was followed by chariot races or that there were no chariot races and only other entertainments. - These circus programmes from Oxyrhynchus included six races interspersed with other spectacles: an animal-hunt 'dogs and gazelle', singing rope-dancers, mimes, and a group of athlete ξυστός.
+(21) Venations might be presented between chariot races(22)some kind of ceremony involving Victories opened the games(23) and may be the statues of Victories were carried and placed at the finishing line.
+The programme on this sixth century race day shows without any doubts how the circus in Egypt was influenced by the circuses of Rome and Constantinople.(24) The performances are similar to the performances at Constantinople.(25)